-If a child has lifelong or significant difficulties, they may undergo a Statutory Needs Assessment Process which is usually requested by the school but can be requested by a parent or a health worker.
-This will occur where the complexity of need or a lack of clarity around the needs of the child are such that a multi-agency approach to assessing that need, to planning provision and identifying resources, is required.
-The decision to make a referral for an Education, Health and Care Plan will be taken at a progress review.
+If a child has lifelong or significant difficulties, they may undergo a Statutory Needs Assessment which is usually requested by the school but can be requested by a parent or a health worker.
+This will occur where the complexity of need or a lack of clarity around the needs of the child are such that a multiagency approach to assessing that need, to planning provision and identifying resources, is required.
+The decision to make a referral for a Needs Assessment will be taken at a progress review.